There are many health conditions that come with being a senior citizen.

 Osteoporosis and Falls

-Osteoporosis literally means “porous bones”.
+Osteoporosis literally means “porous bones.”
 About 44 million people in the United States are at risk for this potentially debilitating disease, which is responsible for 1.5 million fractures (broken bones) annually.
 For senior citizens especially, falls can lead to premature death, if not other serious health complications.
 Exercises such as walking and weight lifting can strengthen bones and prevent these falls.

 Memory loss functions much like arthritis.
-Years of multitasking, overuse and stress can affect the brain, causing memory loss.
-Though it is common belief that memory loss is inevitable, there are ways to prevent and control it.
+Years of multitasking, overuse, and stress can affect the brain, causing memory loss.
+Though it is a common belief that memory loss is inevitable, there are ways to prevent and control it.
 Heart health is very much connected to brain health, states WebMD because the same blood vessels that go through the heart go to the brain.
 Essentially, maintaining the former will help the latter.
-In addition, limiting multitasking will stop brain overload and keeping up with current events and reading will keep one mentally active.
+In addition, limiting multitasking will stop brain overload, and keeping up with current events and reading will keep one mentally active.
 This is the equivalent of physical exercise for the brain.